touchHLE/touchHLE/android/BUILDING.md

 # Notes

-- only `arm64-v8a` variant is supported for a moment
 - build was tested on macOS 12.6 with Android Studio 2022.1.1 Patch 2 and NDK version 25.2.9519653

 # Setup